juancastillo0/book-notes/thinking_fast_and_slow.md

 - "The brain evaluates dominance from the shape of the face."
 - "The punishment won't feel just unless its intensity matches the crime."
 - "He was asked for the financial status of the company but he couldn't forget that he likes their product."

+# Chapter 9: Answering an Easier Question

+"The normal state of mind is that you have intuitive feeling about almost everything".

+## Substituting Questions

+If there is no satisfactory answer to a complex question, System 1 will find and related, simpler question and answer it in place.

+- "How happy are you with your life these days" -> "What is my mood right now?"
+- "How should financial advisers who prey on the elderly be punished?" -> "How much anger do I feel when I think of financial predators?"

+**Intensity matching** is performed when the answer to the simpler question must be matched to the original question (have different units or scales).

+## The 3-D Heuristic

+An 2-D [image](https://www.google.com/search?q=3d+heuristic+illusion&rlz=1C5CHFA_enCO945CO945&hl=en&sxsrf=ALiCzsY-RdzZrPPF5aYYq7hD_vFv8OE4pQ:1656279797943&source=lnms&tbm=isch&sa=X&ved=2ahUKEwj244SIi8z4AhUUQzABHazHBKoQ_AUoAXoECAEQAw&biw=1440&bih=764&dpr=2#imgrc=B7M-b0x5cRoFvM) is show with 3-D perspective, the last person appears to be bigger.

+> A judgment that is based on substitution will inevitably be biased in predictable ways

+## The Mood Heuristic for Happiness

+Experiment:
+- How happy are you these days?
+- How many dates did you have last month?

+No correlation between the answers.
+However, if you reverse the order the correlation between number of dates and happiness was high.
+When answering for happiness, they already had an answer for a related question (dates).
+What you see is all there is (WYSIATI).

+## The Affect Heuristic

+Primacy of conclusions is more pronounces with emotions.
+Your likes and dislikes drives your beliefs.

+> In the context of attitudes System 2 is more of an apologist for the emotions of System 1 than a critic of those emotions - an endorser rather than an enforcer.

+The search for information is constraint by existing beliefs.

+## Speaking of Substitution and Heuristics

+- "The question we face is whether this candidate can succeed.
+The question  we seem to answer is whether she interviews well.
+Let's not substitute."
+- "He likes the project, si he thinks its costs are low and its benefits are high.
+Nice example of the affect heuristic."